 In the later stage of therapy, we will “phase out” or meet less frequently in order for you to test out new relationship skills and to prepare for termination of the therapy.
 Although you may terminate therapy whenever you wish, it is most helpful to have at least one session together to summarize progress, define the work that remains, and say good-bye.

-In the outcome-evaluation phase, as per the Gottman Method, four follow-up sessions are planned: one after six months, one after twelve months, one after eighteen months, and one after two years.
+Although not necessary, the Gottman Method recommends four follow-up sessions be planned: one after six months, one after twelve months, one after eighteen months, and one after two years.
 These sessions have been shown through research to significantly decrease the chances of relapse into previous, unhelpful patterns.
 In addition, commitment to providing the best therapy possible requires ongoing evaluation of methods used and client progress.
 The purpose of these follow-up sessions then will be to fine-tune any of your relationship skills if needed, and to evaluate the effectiveness of the therapy received.

-Fees for the assessment of your therapy are based on the number of hours needed to complete the three-step process.
-Generally, the assessment requires about 4 to 4 ½ hours in 3 to 4 in-office sessions divided between individual sessions and sessions as a couple.
-It also requires 1 to 2 hours of paperwork now done online through Gottman Connect.
-Initial sessions are 90 minutes at a cost of $250, which includes access to the online Gottman platform and assessments required to do outside of session 1 Following the initial session you will each have an individual session which is 60 minutes at a cost of $140.
-The next session together as a couple and all follow-up sessions are scheduled for 90 minutes with the ability to shorten them to 60 minutes if the goals for the session are reached sooner.
+Pricing (as of Sept 1st, 2023) Initial sessions are 90 minutes at a cost of $290, which includes access to the online Gottman platform and the assessments required to complete after your first session.
+This is a one-time fee.
+Following the initial session you will each have an individual session which is 60 minutes at a cost of $180.
+The next session together as a couple and all follow-up sessions are scheduled for 90 minutes at a cost of $250 with the ability to shorten them to 60 minutes at a cost of $180 if the goals for the session are reached sooner. *Pricing is tax exempt*

 IT'S TIME TO START FEELING BETTER!